shuuu612/brueghel/README.md

 # brueghel

-Bruegel is an image conversion site for web authors
+Brueghel is an image conversion site for web authors

 ## Build Setup